RonyBubnovsky/2FA-Project/README.md

 **Live Demo:** [https://2fa-project.vercel.app/](https://2fa-project.vercel.app/)

+**Note: When using Gmail SMTP service with Nodemailer, verification and password reset emails may be delivered to spam folders.
+Please check your spam folder if you don't receive expected emails during registration or password reset processes.**

 ## About

 This project was developed as a final project for the Software Security course, demonstrating advanced security concepts in a practical web application.
 It provides a complete authentication system with two-factor authentication capabilities.